FOCUS OF UNIT 2

 - Where do we learn the behaviours of disrespect (e.g., from peers, families, television, movies, music)?

-- How can stereotyping affect whole communities (e.g., create suspicion about minority cultures, changes in attitude and behaviour, some groups of people become afraid, opportunity is limited for some groups of people)?
+- How can stereotyping affect whole communities (e.g., create suspicion about minority groups, changes in attitude and behaviour, some groups of people become afraid, opportunity is limited for some groups of people)?

 Research incidents of bias in the media